 Making Art and Making Love in Texas

-Carl and Betsy both studied film and art at Stephen F. Austin and continue to take their love of all things quirky, kitschy and Texas to a level that is often copied but never duplicated.
+Carl and Betsy both studied film, photography and art at Stephen F. Austin and continue to take their love of all things quirky, kitschy and Texas to a level that is often copied but never duplicated.

 Over the years their work has taken them all over the country.
 In addition to Sort of Cool, the couple also have a documentary film company and their work on the Southwest Airlines & PBS documentary series - One Square Mile: Texas garnered them 5 Emmy awards and 14 nominations.

-Sort of Cools work can be found at art shows and gift shows across the state, in addition to stores across Texas, including Buc-ee's.
+Sort of Cool's work can be found at art shows across the state and online.

-Currently, they reside in the TCU neighborhood of Fort Worth with their two little girls, who are also artists; along with their 2 dogs, 2 cats and frog.
+Currently, they reside in a squirrel ridden TCU neighborhood of Fort Worth with their two little girls, who are also artists; along with an assortment of pets.